 Here are three best practices for designing and implementing volunteering during COVID that work:

-1. Prioritise meaning and purpose of the program.
+1. Prioritise the meaning and purpose of the program.

 Employees must see volunteering during COVID experiences as meaningful for them to want to participate actively in the first place.
 In companies that offer volunteer programs, employee loyalty typically increases for those who volunteered but also for those who didn’t.
 So how can you ensure volunteer opportunities are meaningful for your team?